 cPanel servers let users select whether incoming emails should be routed locally or remotely.
 This can cause delivery issues.
 For instance, let’s imagine that the domain example.net uses G Suite for email:

 # dig example.net MX +short | sort -h 1 aspmx.l.google.com.
 5 alt1.aspmx.l.google.com.
 5 alt2.aspmx.l.google.com.
 10 alt3.aspmx.l.google.com.
 10 alt4.aspmx.l.google.com.

-Because mail for example.net is handled by an external server the mail exchanger should be set to "remote".
-If it is set to "local" the delivery will fail.
-Exim will try to deliver the email locally but the recipient doesn't exist on the server:
+Because mail for example.net is handled by an external server the mail exchanger should be set to “remote”.
+Email deliveries will fail if it is set to “local” instead.
+Exim would pass the email to Dovecot, which in turn wouldn’t be able to deliver the email locally.

 2020-02-11 17:09:46 1j1Z2g-00Faoy-Uh <= email@example.com U=example P=local T="[Examples Galore] Please moderate: \"Hello world!\"" for firstname.lastname@example.org 2020-02-11 17:09:47 1j1Z2g-00Faoy-Uh ** email@example.com R=virtual_aliases: No such person at this address.
 2020-02-11 17:09:47 1j1Z2g-00Faoy-Uh Completed

-Exim tries to deliver emails that are stuck in the queue at set intervals.
-You can check Exim's "retry configuration" for a domain using the command
+As said, Exim tries to redeliver emails that are stuck in the queue.
+You can check Exim’s “retry configuration” for a domain using the command

 # exim -brt example.net Retry rule: * * F,2h,15m; G,16h,1h,1.5; F,4d,8h;